sstilz/sophia-code/sophia-workflow/README.md

 - **mturk_hit_utilities.py**\
   Contains useful functions to perform on MTurk HITs within ```mturk-manage```.
-Currently, there is code to expire and delete HITs.
+Currently, there is code to change the expiration date of a HIT as well as code to delete a HIT.

 - **press_release_alex_task.py**\